arwayush/100Xdevs/class4/BashAdvance.md

 grep -hir "setosa" . -> occurences not only in file but the whole current directory

-grip -hinw "setosa" fileName -> this will give us only "setosa"✅ but will not give "\__stosa_" ❌
+grep -hinw "setosa" fileName -> this will give us only "setosa"✅ but will not give "\__stosa_" ❌

 grep -o "setosa" iris.data.csv -> gives us only the matched part